 Also, check for age specifications and dosage recommendations on the medication intended for your children.
 The types of medications they can use change as they grow older, as does the dosage.
 Upgrade and stock up when and where neccessary.

 3. Check whether you have the right first aid bandages and products

-Be prepared when it is most important: Most accidents still happen in the household or during sports, so make sure to have the right products to help you in those moments when you have cut yourself or sprained an ankle.
-A well-stocked medicine cabinet means you are all set in those crucial moments.
-Check the Elastoplast range for especially convenient essentials and solutions, such as Plastic Plaster, the Kitchen Kit or Spray Plaster which protects your wounds even in awkward places.
+Be prepared when it matters most.
+The majority of accidents still happen in the household or during sports, so make sure to have the right products when you have cut yourself or sprained an ankle.
+Check the Elastoplast range for especially convenient essentials and solutions, such as Elastoplast Universal Plaster or Elastoplast Spray Plaster which protects your wounds even in difficult places.